What's New On This Page?

 Getting ThereKamnik Alps group page!

-Kocna foothills is easily accesible from the main road Ljubljana - Kranj - Jezersko - Austrian border (Seeberg Sattel).
-From this road you can choose either the south approach or the northern approach from Jezersko resort.
+Kočna foothills is easily accesible from the main road Ljubljana - Kranj - Jezersko - Austrian border (Jezerski vrh / Seeberg Sattel).
+From this road you can choose either the southern approach or the northern approach from Jezersko resort.

-For the south approach you can drive by car to Suhadolnik farm, 901 m.
+For the southern approach you can drive by car to the Suhadolnik farm, 901 m.
 From the main road you deter in Zgornja Kokra (village).

 For the northern approaches you can drive either into Ravenska or Makekova Kočna (valleys).